RSI Rete Due

 RSI Rete Due is the second Italian-language radio station from Radiotelevisione svizzera di lingua italiana (RSI).
 It was launched in 1985.

 Its headquarters are at the RSI-building in Lugano-Besso, reaching a daily average of between 26,000 and 28,000 listeners.
 Thus, it has a market share of 5.8%.

 The programming is mainly focused on classical music and culture, much like Radio SRF 2 Kultur and Espace 2.

-It broadcasts on FM and DAB, but also via satellite and online.
+It broadcasts on DAB, but also via satellite and online.
+Starting from 1 January 2025, FM transmissions are no longer performed.